thiagofelicissimo/BiTTs/README.md

 This is an implementation of the generic bidirectional typing algorithm presented in [1].

 **Disclaimer 0** Do now confuse BiTT with BITT (Brouwerian Intuitionistic Type Theory) [2].

-**Disclaimer 1** This is still a prototype implementation and some parts of it should still be improved in the future, such as error handling.
+**Disclaimer 1** This is still a prototype implementation and some parts of it should be improved in the future, such as error handling.

 ## Getting Started